About Coral Reef Management in Belize

 While in Belize, the surroundings will become your classroom, and you will explore and experience the seminar coursework through site visits.
 Your time will be spent at Monkey Bay and Tobacco Caye research stations.
-Activities and excursions may include: Canoeing on the Sibun River, Whale Shark watching at South Water Caye Marine Reserve, time at Tobacco Caye Marine Station snorkeling to experience corals, fish, sea grass, invasive lionfish, sea fans, tarpon, barracuda and more, night snorkel to see lobsters, squid, lionfish, phosphorescence, millions of tiny neon blue fish…and the resident Moray eels, visit Bird Island, Glover's Reef Atoll, and working on relevant projects.
+Activities and excursions may include: canoeing on the Sibun River; Whale Shark watching at South Water Caye Marine Reserve; snorkeling at Tobacco Caye Marine Station to experience corals, fish, sea grass, invasive lionfish, sea fans, tarpon, barracuda and more; night snorkeling to see lobsters, squid, lionfish, phosphorescence, millions of tiny neon blue fish, and the resident Moray eels; visiting Bird Island and Glover's Reef Atoll; and working on relevant projects.

 All program participants will be taking the coordinated group flight to and from the program site.
 The cost of the group flight is included in the program fee that will be posted to your student account.
-Do not book your own flight, you will recieve information from the Learning Abroad Center regarding your seat on the group flight once your participation has been confirmed.
+Do not book your own flight.
+You will receive information from the Learning Abroad Center regarding your seat on the group flight once your participation has been confirmed.

 Faculty & Staff

 This seminar is taught by Professor Jim Perry.

 Professor Jim Perry is a professor of the Department of Fisheries, Wildlife, and Conservation Biology within the College of Food, Agricultural, and Natural Resource Sciences.

 - Academically strong: many programs have strong University of Minnesota departmental support and offer pre-approved courses for many majors.